American Electric Power Company, Inc. (NASDAQ:AEP) CEO Nicholas K. Akins Sells 2,100 Shares

-American Electric Power Company, Inc. (NASDAQ:AEP) CEO Nicholas K. Akins sold 2,100 shares of American Electric Power stock in a transaction on Tuesday, February 1st.
-The shares were sold at an average price of $89.91, for a total value of $188,811.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+American Electric Power Company, Inc. (NASDAQ:AEP) CEO Nicholas K. Akins sold 2,100 shares of the firm’s stock in a transaction on Tuesday, February 1st.
+The shares were sold at an average price of $89.91, for a total transaction of $188,811.00.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, March 10th.
-Investors of record on Thursday, February 10th will be issued a $0.78 dividend.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, March 10th.
+Shareholders of record on Thursday, February 10th will be paid a $0.78 dividend.
 The ex-dividend date of this dividend is Wednesday, February 9th.
-This represents a $3.12 annualized dividend and a dividend yield of 3.48%.
-American Electric Power’s dividend payout ratio is presently 65.14%.
+This represents a $3.12 dividend on an annualized basis and a dividend yield of 3.47%.
+American Electric Power’s payout ratio is currently 65.14%.

-Several hedge funds have recently bought and sold shares of the stock.
-Arlington Partners LLC acquired a new position in American Electric Power during the 4th quarter worth $29,000.
-Future Financial Wealth Managment LLC purchased a new stake in American Electric Power during the 4th quarter valued at approximately $39,000.
-Eubel Brady & Suttman Asset Management Inc. purchased a new stake in American Electric Power during the 2nd quarter valued at approximately $40,000.
-Consolidated Planning Corp purchased a new stake in American Electric Power during the 3rd quarter valued at approximately $42,000.
-Finally, Canton Hathaway LLC raised its stake in American Electric Power by 105.0% during the 3rd quarter.
-Canton Hathaway LLC now owns 615 shares of the company’s stock valued at $50,000 after acquiring an additional 315 shares during the last quarter.
+Several institutional investors have recently added to or reduced their stakes in AEP.
+Summit X LLC raised its stake in American Electric Power by 1.9% in the 4th quarter.
+Summit X LLC now owns 6,491 shares of the company’s stock worth $572,000 after acquiring an additional 120 shares during the last quarter.
+Ferguson Wellman Capital Management Inc. raised its stake in American Electric Power by 1.4% in the 4th quarter.
+Ferguson Wellman Capital Management Inc. now owns 9,003 shares of the company’s stock worth $801,000 after acquiring an additional 125 shares during the last quarter.
+Jeppson Wealth Management LLC raised its stake in American Electric Power by 0.4% in the 4th quarter.
+Jeppson Wealth Management LLC now owns 35,503 shares of the company’s stock worth $3,159,000 after acquiring an additional 129 shares during the last quarter.
+CVA Family Office LLC raised its stake in American Electric Power by 12.1% in the 3rd quarter.
+CVA Family Office LLC now owns 1,207 shares of the company’s stock worth $99,000 after acquiring an additional 130 shares during the last quarter.
+Finally, Stratos Wealth Advisors LLC raised its stake in American Electric Power by 1.7% in the 4th quarter.
+Stratos Wealth Advisors LLC now owns 7,751 shares of the company’s stock worth $690,000 after acquiring an additional 130 shares during the last quarter.
 Hedge funds and other institutional investors own 72.92% of the company’s stock.

 American Electric Power Company Profile